Athawale blames Cong leaders'' speeches for Delhi violence

 Union minister Ramdas Athawale on Friday alleged that the provocative speeches given by Congress leaders were responsible for the violence in Delhi, which has so far claimed 42 lives He was talking to reporters at the press room in the Vidhan Bhavan here, where the budget session of the Maharashtra Legislature is currently on.

-"Provocative speeches given by Congress leaders are responsible for the violence in the national capital," the Social Justice Minister said He also alleged that the Aam Aadmi Party (AAP), which is in power in Delhi, was involved in the riots.
+"Provocative speeches given by Congress leaders are responsible for the violence in the national capital," the Minister of State for Social Justice said He also alleged that the Aam Aadmi Party (AAP), which is in power in Delhi, was involved in the riots.

 AAP's councillor Tahir Hussain is accused of being involved in the killing of Intelligence Bureau (IB) staffer Ankit Sharma (26), who was found dead in a drain near his home in northeast Delhi's riot-hit Chand Bagh area.
 AAP has suspended the councillor from the primary membership of the party till the police probe gets over Athawale also accused the Congress of provoking Muslims to protest against the CAA.